Updated March 16, 2021

 Welcome to my COVID-19 diary.
 My husband Daniel and I both caught the novel Coronavirus (COVID-19) in March 2020 when the disease was relatively rare in the United States.
 We had just returned from Spain and Italy where the pandemic outbreak was spreading like wildfire.
 Four days after returning to the states, we both began to feel sick.

 The below COVID-19 diary documents our experience with Coronavirus well as the progression of the illness and our symptoms day by day.
 Thankfully we both had a relatively mild cases and did not require hospitalization – although it was touch and go there for a while.
 Long-term recovery from Coronavirus has been more challenging, however, especially in my case.
 It took almost a full year before I felt completely recovered from my bout with COVID-19 and was able to add the final chapter to my COVID-19 diary.

-Daniel and I quit our jobs six months ago to follow our dream of traveling around the world.
-We had been making our way across Europe and were in Florence during the Coronavirus Outbreak in Italy.
+Daniel and I left the United States in October 2019 to follow our dream of traveling around the world.
+We had been making our way across Europe for six months and were in Florence news broke of the Coronavirus Outbreak in Italy.
 So we fled to Spain.
 As the Coronavirus spread around the world, it became clear to us that there was no outrunning this virus so we returned to the United States.

 Since we had been traveling in areas with an active Coronavirus outbreak, we rented a secluded cabin in Washington State for a couple of weeks to isolate ourselves as a precaution.
 We never dreamed that we’d actually get the virus, however.